weecology/DeepForest/README.md

 # Pipeline

-## Non-pypi Dependencies
-It is highly suggested that a user runs in a clean virtualenv.

-* GDAL

 ## Dependencies

 ```
 pip install -r requirements.txt
 ```

-The main executition script is RunJob.sh

-* RunJob.sh

 ## Tree Crown Implementations (R and Python)
 [Watershed](http://neondataskills.org/lidar/calc-biomass-py/) in python